davidade300/davidade300/README.md

 ### Hi, i'm David Aderaldo
-## a Computer Science undergraduate with a high interest in Java and back-end development
+A Computer Science undergraduate with a high interest in Java and back-end development
+##